Forestry in Argentina: Pulp mill dispute

 There are also other issues that can make some aspects of the industry uncertain.
 Currently there is a dispute between Uruguay and Argentina over two cellulose plants that are being built on the Uruguayan side of the Río de la Plata, which forms the border between the two countries.
 This dispute began after Argentine environmentalists alleged that the plants would pollute the river that divides the two countries, and asserted that Uruguay had not provided the necessary information on the environmental impact of the plants.
 In protest, Argentine environmentalists blocked traffic on the Libertador General San Martín Bridge and General Artigas Bridge, the two main international bridges connecting the two countries.
 As of now, the Argentine and Uruguay government have not been able to resolve the issue.
 This impasse could possibly slow down the development and introduction of new technologies for the forestry sector.
 Such technologies are crucial to increase cultivated land and production.
-Argentina has the potential to become a major cluster for the worldwide industry, but more investment is necessary.
+Argentina has the potential to become a major cluster for the worldwide cellulose pulp industry, but more investment is necessary.